-1) Except as provided in Sentences (2) and (3), a vent pipe that protects a fixture trap shall be located so that

-- a) the developed length of the trap arm is not less than twice the size of the fixture drain. - b) the total fall of the trap arm is not greater than its inside diameter, and - c) the trap arm does not have a cumulative change in direction of more than 135°.
+- 1) Except as provided in Sentences (2) and (3), vent pipes that protect a fixture trap shall be located so that - a) the developed length of the trap arm is not less than twice the size of the fixture drain, - b) the total fall of the trap arm is not greater than its inside diameter, and - c) the trap arm does not have a cumulative change in direction of more than 135°.

 2) The trap arm of water closets, of S-trap standards or of any other fixture that also discharges vertically and depends on siphonic action for its proper functioning shall not have a cumulative change in direction of more than 225°.
-(See Appendix A.)
+(See Note A-2.5.6.3.(2).)